ZheFrenchKitchen/ChimericSequenceMaker/README.md

 ## Installation

-To build the standalone program using CMake and gcc under Linux:
+To build the standalone program using CMake under Linux:

 ### Manually